Jon Kalb

 Jon can be reached by emailing "jon" at this domain.

-Follow me on twitter @JonathanKalb (technical tweets only).
+Follow me on twitter @_JonKalb.

 Exception-Safe Coding in C++